larsxschneider/larsxschneider.github.io/_posts/2014-03-30-git-p4-bridge.md

 applied on the initial sync.
 Any subsequent sync operation via `git-p4 rebase` will not respect this ignore pattern.

 Another caveat for big and slow Git repositories is the "@all" option passed to `git-p4 clone`.
 You usually want to set this option to import the entire history.
-In order to keep you Git repository small I recommend to ignore directories that used to be big and have already been deleted.
+In order to keep your Git repository small I recommend to ignore directories that used to be big and have already been deleted.
 But how do you find huge directories and files?
 After your initial import you run [this](http://stubbisms.wordpress.com/2009/07/10/git-script-to-show-largest-pack-objects-and-trim-your-waist-line/) script on your Git repository.
 If you find anything big that is not useful then add it to the ignore pattern and import the repository again.